20 FAQs on security and anti-virus software.

-Additionally, security software is not infallible.
+Security software is not infallible.
 Once you have it, the chances of you suffering a spyware, malware or ransomware infection are vastly reduced.
 But as it's still possible for malicious software to slip onto your systems, you must remain vigilant.

 4. Can we get away without security software?

-Not really.
-In general, you're taking a big risk if you operate a business computer system without security software.
+No!
+You're taking a big risk if you operate a business computer system without security software.